Counterfactual Editing for Search Result Explanation: The Proposed

+where the denominator is computed over the whole vocabulary $\mathcal{V}$.
 Then for each existing possible edit $q^{\mathbf{E}}_{t-1}$ in $\mathcal{B}$, we add one of the corresponding $b$ most probable tokens, resulting in $b \times b$ new possible edits.
-For these new possible edits, we compute the new probabilities We sort the possible edits at current timestep by the newly computed probabilities from Eq.~\ref{eq:update} and again select the top-$b$ edits to refresh the beam $\mathcal{B}$.
-Then we move to the next timestep $t$+1.\footnote{Given the limited space, we can not put on a complete description of beam search, we refer readers to \cite{reddy1977speech,leblond2021machine} for more details.}
+For these new possible edits, we compute the new probabilities We sort the possible edits at the current timestep by the newly computed probabilities from~\cref{eq:update} and again select the top-$b$ candidate edits to refresh the beam $\mathcal{B}$.
+Then we move to the next timestep $t$+1.

-\textbf{Step 2: Checking} (line 11-13): After one round of editing is completed, we check all possible edits in $\mathcal{B}$.
-If there are edits that can flip the results, i.e. $\textit{rel}(q',d')>\textit{rel}(q',d)$, we choose among these edits the one with lowest perplexity computed by the Perplexity Calculator $\textit{ppl.}(\cdot)$.
+\item \textbf{Step 2: Checking} (line 11-13): After one round of editing is completed, we check all possible edits in $\mathcal{B}$.
+If there are edits that can flip the results, i.e. $\text{rel.}(q',d')>\text{rel.}(q',d)$, we choose among these edits the one with the lowest perplexity score computed by the Perplexity Calculator $\text{ppl.}(\cdot)$.

-\textbf{Step 3: Iterative Search} (line 2-17): We start from masking one token and perform step 1-2.
-If there are no edits in $\mathcal{B}$ that can flip the results, we mask one more token and keep on repeating step 1-2 until an available edit is found or there are no more tokens from $q$ that can be masked.
+\item \textbf{Step 3: Iterative Search} (line 2-17): We start from masking one token and perform step 1-2.
+If there are no edits in $\mathcal{B}$ that can flip the results, we mask one more token and keep on repeating step 1-2 until an available edit is found or there are no more tokens from $q$ that can be masked. \end{itemize}